-Eighteen months since the membership and structure of the Faculty Hiring Priorities Committee was approved by PIE and PCab, the FHP committee has had its first rotation of members in fall 2017.
-The rotation is to ensure that all schools are represented by either faculty or a dean and to maintain consistency in the work of the committee as half of the members remain on the committee while new members rotate on to the committee.
-The committee structure consists of 10 voting members, 5 faculty and 5 deans, each representing one of the schools or student service areas at Mesa.
+The Faculty Hiring Priorities structure consists of 10 voting members, 5 faculty and 5 deans, each representing one of the schools or student service areas at Mesa.
 This ensures that the needs of all of the schools are equally represented.
 The committee is co-chaired by the Academic Senate President and the Vice President for Instruction, both non-voting members.
+Length of terms of membership are designed to maintain consistency and continuity in the work of the committee by having half of the members remain each cycle while new members rotate on to the committee.

-During Spring 2017, the committee reviewed 42 faculty position requests, ranked the positions based on the rubric developed and revised by the committee, and forwarded their recommendations to the PIE Committee and President's Cabinet.
-The approved list was used to hire many of the new tenure-track faculty during Spring 2017 to begin in Fall 2017.
-The list has also been used to identify new tenure track positions to be hired during Fall 2017 to begin during the Spring 2018 semester.
-The committee met to reflect on the process used to rank requests and, as a result, once again revised the request form and rubric with changes implemented during the Fall 2017 program review cycle.
-The committee will again meet in the spring to begin discussion on the process to rank the next round of requests and to review and discuss the request and ranking process, other work of the committee, and to recommend any suggested changes resulting from the review.
+During Spring 2018, the committee reviewed 44 faculty requests for 42 positions (two positions were shared between two or more areas), ranked the positions based on the rubric developed and revised by the committee, and forwarded their recommendations to the PIE Committee and President's Cabinet for approval.
+The approved list was used to hire many of the new tenure-track faculty during Spring 2018 to begin in Fall 2018.
+The list has also been used to identify new tenure track positions to be hired during Fall 2018 to begin during the Spring 2019 semester.
+The committee met to reflect on the process used to rank requests and, as a result, revised the request form.
+The committee also worked with campus research to design an online form with areas pre-populated with data specific to the instructional or service area making the request.
+All changes were implemented during the Fall 2018 program review cycle.
+The committee will again meet in the Spring to begin discussion on the process to rank the next round of requests and to review and discuss the request and ranking process, other work of the committee, and to recommend any suggested changes resulting from the review.